Exploring the Alphabet of English Idioms: A Journey through ‘M’

 Justifications:

 This is an idiom because it means to fulfill or satisfy a need or requirement.
-While it may be related to the literal act of meeting demand, the phrase figuratively emphasizes the fulfillment of an expectation rather than just the physical act of meeting.
+While it may be related to the literal act of meeting demand, the idiom figuratively emphasizes the fulfillment of an expectation rather than just the physical act of meeting.

 Origin: